Poppaea Sabina: Second marriage to Otho

-Poppaea then married Otho, a good friend of the new Emperor Nero who was seven years younger than she was.
-According to Tacitus, Poppaea married Otho only to get close to Nero.
-Nero fell in love with Poppaea, and she became his mistress.
+Poppaea then married Otho, a good friend of the new emperor Nero.
+According to Tacitus, Poppaea married Otho (who was seven years younger than she was) only to get close to Nero.
+Other ancient historians make Otho the catalyst of Nero and Poppaea's relationship, but disagree on the nature of his participation: "[D]id Otho marry her in order to make her available to Nero, or did he, like Candaules in Herodotus, boast of his wife's beauty once too often?"
+Regardless, Nero fell in love with Poppaea, and she became his mistress.

 Poppaea later divorced Otho and focused her attentions solely on becoming Nero's new wife.
 Otho was ordered away to be governor of Lusitania.
 (A decade later, after Nero's death, Otho became emperor, in succession to Galba.)
 Sources differ on when Poppaea divorced Otho: Tacitus dates the divorce to 58 AD, Suetonius dates it to after 59 AD.